simon-void/blog_void2unit/content/post/safe-null-safety.md

 +++
 author = "Stephan Schröder"
-title = "Hermetic Null-Safety or Null at the Gates" date = 2023-05-22T21:10:19+01:00 description = "All 'harmfull' nulls should be dealt with at the edge between systems that allow nullability and Kotlin" tags = [
+title = "Null at the Gates"
+date = 2023-05-22T21:10:19+01:00
+description = "All 'harmfull' nulls should be dealt with at the edge between systems that allow nullability and Kotlin" tags = [